redwoodjs/redwoodjs-com-archive/docs/appConfiguration.md

 + apiDbAuthUrl = "https://api.mycoolapp.com/auth"
 ```

-> Quick note: if you point your web side to a different domain, please make sure you have [CORS headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) configured, otherwise browser security features may block requests from the client.
+> **Quick note**: if you point your web side to a different domain, please make sure you have [CORS headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) configured, otherwise browser security features may block requests from the client.

 ### includeEnvironmentVariables